re-xyr/cleff/README.md

 main = runIOE $ runTeletypeIO echo
 ```

-see [`cleff/example`](https://github.com/re-xyr/cleff/tree/master/cleff/example/) for more examples.
+See [`example/`](https://github.com/re-xyr/cleff/tree/master/example/) for more examples.

-## Microbenchmarks
+## Benchmarks

-These are the results of the [effect-zoo](https://github.com/ocharles/effect-zoo) microbenchmark, compiled by GHC 8.10.7.
-Keep in mind that these are *very short and synthetic programs*, and may or may not tell the correct performance characteristics of different effect libraries in real use:
+These are the results of the [effect-zoo](https://github.com/ocharles/effect-zoo) microbenchmarks, compiled by GHC 8.10.7.
+Keep in mind that these are *very short and synthetic programs*, and may or may not tell the accurate performance characteristics of different effect libraries in real use:

 - `big-stack`: ![big-stack benchmark result](https://raw.githubusercontent.com/re-xyr/cleff/master/docs/img/effect-zoo-big-stack.png)
 - `countdown`: ![countdown benchmark result](https://raw.githubusercontent.com/re-xyr/cleff/master/docs/img/effect-zoo-countdown.png)